rveres/personal_website/src/pages/pages/2015-05-01---about/index.md

 How did I learn all of this?
 Simply put, I love learning.
 I'm always looking for new courses to take and books to read.

 ## What am I up to now?
-At the moment, I'm wrapping up the second (and final) year of my Computer Science degree at Georgia Tech.
+At the moment, I'm working as a machine learning engineer in NTT Communication Science Laboratories in Japan.

-Beyond my degree, I'm hoping to work internationally, first in the Asia-Pacific region and then in Europe.
+After Japan, I'm hoping to work as a software/data/machine learning/hardware engineer in Europe.
 I fundamentally believe that gaining international work experience is a must in this globally interconnected world.

 To check out what I'm working on right now, check out my [GitHub](https://github.com/rveres) page.